A version of this story ran on October 31, 2020

 The game is old; it's been around for 150-plus years with millions of players and fans taking part.
 You'd have to believe a few diehard spirits may have stuck around.
 Fenway Park and Wrigley Field have been standing for more than a century -- who wouldn't want to come back to roam those magical confines once more?
 The Ghosts of Yankee Stadium?
 The Field of Screams?
 How do you explain this?

-It is Frontier Field, home of the Twins' Triple-A team, the Rochester Red Wings, in Rochester, N.Y.
+It is Frontier Field, home of the Nationals' Triple-A team, the Rochester Red Wings, in Rochester, N.Y.

 There are a few stories as to why spirits have decided to infiltrate a 13,500-seat Minor League ballpark in upstate New York.
 Rumors are that bones were found when land was being dug out to build the stadium back in 1996.
 Maybe human, maybe not.
 Mason, who's been with the team since 1990, isn't sure about the bones story ... but he also isn't not sure.